 The answer is something other than paying attention to what I was putting in my mouth.
 When I do make the effort to eat consciously, when I stop what I’m doing, sit at a table, savor the smells and textures of my food, and chew it thoroughly, I invariably feel satiated sooner and consume fewer calories.
 And, according to Swift, I also digest my food more easily.

-To put it into practice, try this 10-step guide to mindful eating from Kripalu invited presenter Alison Shore Gaines, a Kripalu Yoga teacher, nutrition consultant, and holistic health educator.
+To put it into practice, try this 10-step guide to mindful eating from Kripalu presenter Alison Shore Gaines, a Kripalu Yoga teacher, nutrition consultant, and holistic health educator.

 The 10-Step Mindful Eating Meditation